Ianganen/BRG-27-labs/README.md

 I learnt how to use ls, ls -la, ls -alt, ls -lah to explore the files I created for my lab activities.

-I learnt how to create new fi;es in my Linux script using touch/ I edited and viewed its conetns using the it,nano, cat, less commands.
+I learnt how to create new files in my Linux script using touch/ I edited and viewed its contents using the it,nano, cat, less commands.

 I learnt how to copy and move files with cp, mv; delete them with the rm commands.